How to Get Temporary Car and Campervan Insurance for Backpackers

-- Third-party fire and theft, as well as the third party cover explained above, third-party fire and theft also cover your own vehicle if stolen or damaged by fire.
+- Third-party fire and theft, (usually combined with third-party cover explained above) also cover your own vehicle if stolen or damaged by fire.

-Some companies cover the costs of accidental injuries and death involved in a vehicle accident, however, accidents are usually covered by the New Zealand universal cover scheme, ACC, which you can read more information in What is ACC and Employee Accident Cover?
+Some companies cover the costs of accidental injuries and death involved in a vehicle accident, however, injuries caused by accidents are usually covered by the New Zealand universal cover scheme, ACC, which you can read more about in our guide, What is ACC and Employee Accident Cover?

-For more information on the difference between comprehensive and third party, check out our guide to How Car Insurance Works in New Zealand.
+For more information on the difference between comprehensive and third party, check out our guide to How Car and Campervan Insurance Works in New Zealand.

 Choose Who You Want to Insure

 By “who” we mean you can insure either a driver or a vehicle.